epagnin/frontiers-in-security-research/README.md

 3. it should be possible to re-take the quiz (in the end of the lecture)

 ## Writing the Report
-The structure of your report shouold be similar to a paper review:
+The structure of your report should be similar to a paper review:
 - summary of the paper's contributions
 - importance of the presented results in the field
 - what is good about it
 - what is bad or could be improved
--

 The report is expected to be around **1 page long**.

 ## Feedback